nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 ![Telemetry Database](../media/data_model4.png)

 **Figure 7.
 Telemetry database.** The telemetry database has a double-buffered array of telemetry buffers.
-The base class function retrieves the time tag from the time source component, and then writes the updated value to the telemetry database component.
+The base class function retrieves the time tag from the time source component and then writes the updated value to the telemetry database component.
 The telemetry database is called periodically to send the current set of telemetry to the ground.

 **Note:** the periodic call to the telemetry database is typically made by a [rate group](../best/rate-group.md).